 Customer journey - e-Commerce and marketing

-E-Commerce people use it to track the different stages customers go though before they buy.
+E-Commerce people use it to track the different stages customers go through before they buy.

 See the similarities?

-The brand adoption funnel identifies key steps customers need to go through (driven by brand actions) to choose your brand.
+The brand adoption funnel identifies key steps customers have to go through (driven by brand actions) to choose your brand.

-It then focusses on how to make those customers become loyal repeat buyers.
+It then focuses on how to make those customers become loyal repeat buyers.